Prediction, Prevention & Interventions for Preterm Birth

 Did you know that Alberta has a higher rate of premature or preterm birth than most other provinces in Canada?

-+ You are not expecting twins or multiple babies;
++ Were not expecting twins or multiple babies;

-+ You are 16 years of age or older;
++ Were 16 years of age or older;

-+ You live in the Calgary Zone of Alberta Health Services;
++ Lived in the Calgary Zone of Alberta Health Services;

-+ You are able to complete written questionnaires in English.
++ Were able to complete written questionnaires in English.

 Meet Our Team